GoogleCloudPlatform/compute-video-demo-salt/README.md

 *video-shorts series* [TODO: link].

 The goal of this repository is to provide the extra detail necessary for you to completely replicate the recorded demo.
-The video main goal is to show a quick, fully working demo without bogging you down with all of the required details so you can easily see the "Good Stuff".
+The video's main goal is to show a quick, fully working demo without bogging you down with all of the required details so you can easily see the "Good Stuff".